 A second cut is made to insert forceps (similar to long tweezers) to lift up the Fallopian tubes and ovaries for a full inspection.
 If laparoscopic surgery is planned, further cuts are made.
 Laparoscopic scissors and graspers are passed through these cuts to operate.
 Usually the cuts are closed by dissolvable stitches and covered with small plasters.

-The risk of serious complications from laparoscopic surgery is very small.
+The risk of serious complications from laparoscopic surgery is small.
 Common problems afterwards are a bruise, infection in the stitches or urine infection.

 Laparoscopic surgery can